Skip to content

 Creating a bundle

 By default, The namespace App\ is registered to the src folder in any Shopware project to be used for customizations.
-We recommend using this namespace, if you like to change the project structure, you can change the App\ namespace in the composer.json file of your project.
+We recommend using this namespace.
+To change the project structure, change the App\ namespace in the project's composer.json file.

 php